I took friends and followers thrift shopping on Tuesday.

-We found treasures.
+Treasures everywhere!
 Today I’m sharing the makeover to a small treasure that cost $1!

 It wasn’t until I finished the project that I realized I didn’t take a before photo.
 But you can watch the dizzying video from the shopping adventure here.
 Scroll down to the watch more.

 I found a hamster wheel for $1.
-In most cases I would feel bad about taking apart a hamster wheel, but we don’t have a hamster.
+In most cases, I would feel bad about taking apart a hamster wheel, but we don’t have a hamster.
 Plus if you look closely the last hamster on that wheel must have weighed a bit too much.
 It’s whoppy jawed.
 That’s crooked in Oklahoma! 😀

 So now for my idea to make it over.
 I cut a circle from scrap wood.
-The wood came from an cabinet and as you can see was cracked.
-The square piece on the end will get used too!

 I used a table sander to sand the circle into a round shape.
 A table sander would be my suggestion for a great tool for women woodworkers after the miter saw.
 Makes sanding and shaping a breeze.

 Notice little Bella is laying on the jacuzzi top.
 She likes to watch.

 The inside of the old cabinet was pinkish???
 But the outside was many colors.
 The last being black.
 The sander took a couple of layers back.
 But just in places…I have in mind junk makeover.